maxwellabgit/maxwellabgit/README.md

 Active on [LinkedIn](https://www.linkedin.com/in/maxwell-bucholz-18b67318a/)
 <details>
-    <summary>Currently open for hire, something fitting a Data Analyst/Engineer with 1-2 years professional experience.</summary>
+    <summary>Currently open for hire, something fitting a Data Analyst/Engineer with 1-2 years professional experience + bachelors.</summary>

-     1-2 years professional experience + Bachelors
-     Looking for a Hybrid position, great with Python

          As a Data Engineer at Booz Allen Hamilton (Sep 2022 - Present):
     Python, SQL, Databricks, Jupyter, Google Colab, Tableau APIs, Requests/Yapki, Pandas, Numpy, pickle, regex
     Monte Carlo and other statistical methods, vectorization of existing code Database stand-up, augmentation to existing data portfolio, automation for data ingest/output

          As an Intern at StreetShares (May - August 2019):
     Python, R, Tableau, Tableau Prep, Microsoft Suite Data Aggregation from seperate on-site servers through tableau prep to Tableau Presented final products to sales team and CFO